nahuef/statsViewer/README.md

 </p>

 ## The tool & why
-*Stats Viewer* is a tool to help you track performance and progress over time by making a list **sorted by your most played scenarios** (so you can focus on the bigger picture) with *interactive charts* that shows your max and average scores for each, grouped by day.
+*Stats Viewer* is a tool to help you track score progress and improvement over time by displaying a list **sorted by your most played scenarios** (so you can focus on the bigger picture) with *interactive charts* that shows your max and average scores for each, grouped by day.

 Originally, I just wanted to know which were the scenarios I had played the most so I could look for those charts directly, instead of clicking one by one on tons of scenarios I had only played once or twice.
 And then, the idea to have the charts on the page itself came to me and... voilá!